-There’s exceptions to these rules, but while you can consider I colors for fancy shapes like princess and Asscher cuts, start your search for cushion, oval, or pear cuts at H color grades to increase the chances they’re clear.
+There’s exceptions to these rules, but while you can consider I colors for fancy shapes like princess and marquise cuts, start your search for cushion, Asscher, or pear cuts at H color grades to increase the chances they’re clear.

 When all else is equal, buyers are willing to pay a premium for diamonds that earn higher grades across the four Cs of color, cut, carat, and clarity.

-When you move from one category to another, like near colorless and colorless, it’s a more significant change.
+When you move from one category to another, like near colorless and colorless, it’s often on the higher end of that spectrum.

 In the case of H versus I diamonds, I compiled prices for 230 loose diamonds from James Allen that had the following traits: